zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.6.rst

 * The :c:func:`bt_l2cap_chan_send` API now requires the application to reserve enough bytes for the L2CAP headers.
 Call ``net_buf_reserve(buf, BT_L2CAP_SDU_CHAN_SEND_RESERVE);`` at buffer allocation time to do so.
+* The handler `att_mtu_updated` registered over the :c:func:`bt_gatt_cb_register`
+  API is no longer triggered upon connection establishment.
+It is now only called when the MTU exchange has taken place.

 * Mesh